jz393/jz393.github.io/cookbook/chicken.md

     - salt, ~1/2 tsp
     - soy sauce, ~4 tbsp
     - juice from 1/2 a lemon
-3. lay marinated chicken thighs on baking pan and sprinkle the following on top:
+3. lay marinated chicken thighs on baking pan and add the following on top:

+    - bbq sauce (glaze a thin layer on top if desired)
     - garlic powder, as needed
-    - paprika, as needed
     - black pepper, as needed
 3. bake for 20 minutes or until internal temperature reaches 145